 First, you should know when your client is required to send you 1099-MISC.
 If they paid you less than $600 during the tax year, they aren't required to issue a form.
 Also, be clear that your status fits the definition of an independent contractor.
 If you have worked for a company as an employee and not an independent contractor, you should have received a W-2 instead.

 Like a W-2, a 1099-MISC covers the tax year (January 1 to December 1) for which it was issued.
 When an employer reports your 1099 to the IRS, it will report any payments issued during that period.
 So, even if you received a check on January 1, go by the check issue date to ensure your tax reporting lines up with the client's.
 Pay close attention to payment issue dates around the turn of the year.
 This might clear up any mistakes easily.

 If the company issuing your 1099 was bought by another company during the tax year and you continued to work for the new owner, you could receive two 1099s for the year—one from the old owner and one from the new.
 If one of these 1099s is late or missing, this could explain what appears to be an incorrect amount of compensation on your 1099.

 How to Get a Corrected 1099

-What If Your Client Disputes Your Records of Business Income?
+If Your Client Disputes Your Income Records

-If the IRS is convinced that your records are accurate, the company issuing the 1099 could be audited.
-However, there is a risk that the IRS will not side with you and that you will create ill will with your client, so it's best to straighten it out with your client if at all possible.
+If you and your client can't agree on whose records are wrong, you can go ahead and report the income your records reflect, but you risk being audited.
+If you go that route, you'll need to provide the auditor with your documentation of your business income.
+If the IRS is convinced that your records are accurate, then it may audit the company that issued the 1099.
+However, there is a risk that the IRS won't side with you.
+You could also create ill will with your client, so it's best to straighten it out with them if at all possible.

-I am not a tax attorney, CPA or tax preparation specialist.
+I am not a tax attorney, CPA, or tax preparation specialist.
 For specific questions about your taxes, please refer to IRS publications or consult a tax specialist.